 We are currently seeing not only a convergence of web based experiences displayed on increasingly smaller devices, but a simultaneous divergence, where screens are also becoming larger – virtually all of them wired, and sometimes even interconnected.

 We cannot assume anything about users until we know who they are, and what they are trying to do.
 This, in turn, will dictate which devices they will be using, and that should be what guides our designs – not dogmatic assumptions based on device classifications that are pre-destined to lose relevance.

 Second, the statement “Mobile first” makes an implicit assumption about just what “mobile” means.
 The device landscape is changing so rapidly that the term itself is quickly becoming obsolete.
-In an age of ultralight laptops, netbooks and “phablets”, just what is a “mobile device”, really?
+In an age of ultralight laptops, netbooks, ”phablets” and smartwatches, just what is a “mobile device”, really?

 There are mobile phones that are straddling the divide between handheld and tablet devices, both in terms of size and resolution, and there are miniature, wearable devices whose resolutions we can assume will become higher and higher in order for those devices to display more information.
 At the same time, there are medium sized, often lower-resolution wireless touchscreens built into appliances and cars, where display characteristics may sometimes resemble mobile devices, even though they are often fixed, and usage is entirely different from that associated with smartphones.
 And there are both lower and higher resolution large screen devices and projection screens that blur the boundaries even further.

 This means that we cannot, and should not, lock down user experience design to one type of screen, or size.
 We need to design for flexibility, but even more, we need to understand how users will be accessing our experiences, and what is most important to them.
 Since this is very much a moving target, the combination of mobility and compact screen size will not always top the list, of that we can be certain.